 MP for Stevenage

 Kevin Bonavia is the Labour (Co-op) MP for Stevenage, elected in 2024.
-He sits on the Unauthorised Entry to Football Matches Bill committee and has previously served on the Petitions Committee and on football governance and international affairs committees.
+He currently serves on the Unauthorised Entry to Football Matches Bill committee and has previously served on committees addressing football governance, international relations and petitions.

-Declared financial interests include one entry for gifts, benefits and hospitality from UK sources and one miscellaneous entry.
+Declares two entries in financial interests: gifts, benefits and hospitality from UK sources, and a miscellaneous entry.

 Generated 21 February 2026